OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

    - ``--delete``: Deletes the VM, moving it to the DONE state immediately
    - ``--recreate``: Deletes the VM, and moves it to the PENDING state

 -  ``migrate`` or ``resched``: A VM in the UNKNOWN state can be booted in a different host manually (``migrate``) or automatically by the scheduler (``resched``).
-This action must be performed only if the storage is shared, or manually transfered by the administrator.
+This action must be performed only if the storage is shared, or manually transferred by the administrator.
 OpenNebula will not perform any action on the storage for this migration.

 .. _remote_access_sunstone: